-2. How to evaluate NPAP using the Evaluation Reference Design
+2. How to evaluate NPAP using the ERD

 2.1.
 IP and Port Numbers

-To keep different ERD designs organized with the IPv4 address and TCP/UDP port numbers, MLE utilizes a scheme using the ERD Number and NPAP instantiation: The IP address of the ERD is specific to the ERD number and NPAP instance.
+The IPv4 addresses of the ERDs are specific to the ERD number and NPAP instance.
 The port number is specific to the TCP/UDP functionality.
 The first TCP port number starts at 50000.
 The first UDP port starts at 55000.

 Important

-The default NPAP ERD IP addressing scheme is:
+The default NPAP ERD IPv4 addressing scheme is:

 192.168.<ERD No>.<NPAP Instance>:<TCP/UDP Port>